innot/argparseDecorator/README.md

 ## Version

+* 1.2.0
+  * Added support for sys.argv argument lists in execute()
+  * Using shlex to split commandlines into tokens.
+  * Numerous minor bug fixes
+* 1.1.0
-* 1.1.0 Added support for execute_async()
+  * Added support for execute_async()
+* 1.0.2
-* 1.0.2 Added support for quoted input to the execute method
+  * Added support for quoted input to the execute method
+* 1.0.1
-* 1.0.1 first release
+  * first release